-Fidus Investment Corporation ("FIC," and together with its subsidiaries, the "Company"), a Maryland Corporation, operates as an externally managed, closed-end, non-diversified business development company ("BDC") under the Investment Company Act of 1940 ("1940 Act").
+Fidus Investment Corporation ("FIC," and together with its subsidiaries, the "Company"), a Maryland corporation, operates as an externally managed, closed-end, non-diversified business development company ("BDC") under the Investment Company Act of 1940, as amended ("1940 Act").
 FIC completed its initial public offering, or IPO, in June 2011.
 In addition, for federal income tax purposes, the Company elected to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").

-The Company provides customized debt and equity financing solutions to lower middle-market companies, and may make investments directly or through its two wholly-owned investment company subsidiaries, Fidus Mezzanine Capital, L.P. ("Fund I") and Fidus Mezzanine Capital II, L.P. ("Fund II") (collectively Fund I and Fund II are referred to as the "Funds").
+The Company provides customized debt and equity financing solutions to lower middle-market companies, and may make investments directly or through its three wholly-owned investment company subsidiaries, Fidus Mezzanine Capital, L.P. ("Fund I"), Fidus Mezzanine Capital II, L.P. ("Fund II") and Fidus Mezzanine Capital III, L.P. ("Fund III") (collectively Fund I, Fund II and Fund III are referred to as the "Funds").
 The Funds are licensed by the U.S. Small Business Administration (the "SBA") as small business investment companies ("SBIC").
 The SBIC licenses allow the Funds to obtain leverage by issuing SBA-guaranteed debentures ("SBA debentures"), subject to the issuance of leverage commitments by the SBA and other customary procedures.
 As SBICs, the Funds are subject to a variety of regulations and oversight by the SBA under the Small Business Investment Act of 1958, as amended (the "SBIC Act"), concerning, among other things, the size and nature of the companies in which they may invest and the structure of those investments.
+As of September 9, 2019, Fund I completed a wind-down plan, relinquished its SBIC license, and can no longer issue additional SBA debentures.

 We believe that utilizing both FIC and the Funds as investment vehicles provides us with access to a broader array of investment opportunities.
-Given our access to lower cost capital through the SBA's SBIC debenture program, we expect that the majority of our investments will continue to be made through the Funds until the Funds reach their borrowing limit under the program.
+Given our access to lower cost capital through the SBA's SBIC debenture program, we expect that we will continue to make investments through the Funds until the Funds reach their borrowing limit under the program.
 For three or more SBICs under common control, the maximum amount of outstanding SBA debentures cannot exceed \$350,000.

 Fund I has also elected to be regulated as a BDC under the 1940 Act.
-Fund II is not registered under the 1940 Act and relies on the exclusion from the definition of investment company contained in Section 3(c)(7) of the 1940 Act.
+Fund II and Fund III are not registered under the 1940 Act and rely on the exclusion from the definition of investment company contained in Section 3(c)(7) of the 1940 Act.